Source: Kent Nerburn

 Once you become a giver, you will never be alone.

-Inspired writer and sculptor.
+Kent Nerburn is an inspired writer and sculptor.
 Link here to read more of his bio.

 “I believe in the subtle power of intention – again, like the Taoist belief in the slow, inexorable power of water – and I believe that the miracle of life cannot be accidental.
 As to whether there is a force that guides our every move and shapes outcomes for some greater or smaller purpose, I don’t occupy myself with that thought.
 All I know is that I must be God’s hands on earth, and I must express thanks for the goodness that befalls me.
 Whether my actions are guided or determined is not something I contemplate.”